-A list of arbitrators on the court's Arbitration Panel is available at the Arbitration Program Office or the Civil Business Office at all court locations.
-Many private arbitrators and organizations offering arbitration services have websites or advertise in various publications, including the yellow pages.
+A list of arbitrators on the court's Arbitration Panel is available at the Arbitration Program Office or the Civil Business Offices.
+Many private arbitrators and organizations offering arbitration services have websites or advertise their services.

 Parties must attend the arbitration hearing, and may be represented by an attorney.
 The arbitration hearing may proceed and an award issued in the absence of a party who, after due notice, fails to be present or to obtain a continuance.

 Arbitrators listen to the evidence presented by each side and render a decision in writing called an "award."
-The arbitrator must disclose to the parties any conflict of interest or potential conflict that might affect his or her impartiality in the case.
+The arbitrator must disclose to the parties any conflict of interest or potential conflict that might affect their impartiality in the case.

 Although less formal than a trial, you and your attorney should be fully prepared to argue your position on the case and to present documentary evidence and witnesses at the arbitration hearing.
 Persuasive and forceful presentation is permitted but civility and mutual respect are vital.